fduran/linuxworldcup/README.md

 ### Event Days and Times

 Competition will be done in two different weekends (dates To Be Announced):
-- One day for a "qualifier" event (one scenario)
+- One day for a "qualifier" event (one scenario).
+No ranking or cut-off, it's pass/fail.
 - Another "finals" day for those who pass the qualifier phase, consisting of several scenarios.
 The final scenarios can be done in any order (ie you don't have to pass one to access another).
 I'll order them by (my perceived) difficulty: easier to harder.

 During both those days there will be three four-hour windows of time to participate, one interval per each of the three time zone groups: Asia-Pacific (UTC+4 to UTC+12), Africa-Europe (UTC-3 to UTC+4), Americas (UTC-11 to UTC-3).